-Lucie (Chloé Coulloud), a young nurse, is training to work as an at-home caregiver for the comatose Mrs. Jessel (Marie-Claude Pietragalla).
-When Lucie hears a rumor that there’s treasure hidden somewhere in the old woman’s house, she enlists her friends, William (Félix Moati) and Ben (Jérémy Kapone), to investigate.
-But as the trio searches for the mysterious valuables, they encounter a series of supernatural horrors.
+Lucie, a young nurse, is training to work as an at-home caregiver for the comatose Mrs. Jessel.
+When Lucie hears a rumor that there’s treasure hidden somewhere in the old woman’s house, she enlists her friends, William and Ben, to investigate.

 Belli i titoli di testa, peccato poi ci abbiano attaccato un film di merda dietro.
 A parte provare per l'ennesima volta che la saga di Silent Hill è l'influenza più palese negli horror degli ultimi 15 anni, non aggiunge davvero nulla essendo stato scritto dalle stesse scimmiette che fanno la manutenzione di google nel tempo libero.